Mount Taveuni: History

-Holocene Activity
+Holocene activity

-Since 9500 B.C.
-167 volcanic vents have formed, mainly along the southern inland tip.
+Since 9500 B.C., 167 volcanic vents have formed, primarily along the southern inland tip.
 The youngest vent formed sometime between 4690 and 4900 B.C.
-Eruptions occurred at an interval of about 70 years, but since 1200 B.C., there have been six periods of time with frequent eruptions, each spanning between 200 and 400 years.
+Eruptions occurred at intervals of about 70 years.
+However, since 1200 B.C., there have been six periods of frequent eruptions, each lasting between 200 and 400 years.

 Hazards

 If an eruption does occur, Taveuni's economy could easily be destroyed.
-Nearly all farms will catch on Fire and nearly every port in Taveuni is in a hydrovolcanic hazard zone or a lahar hazard zone, and all imports/exports would be completely stopped until the ports are repaired.
+Nearly all farms would catch on fire and nearly every port in Taveuni is in a hydrovolcanic hazard zone or a lahar hazard zone.
+All imports and exports would be completely stopped until the ports are repaired.

-Lava Flows
+Lava flows

-Unlike many other volcanoes, the largest hazard from Taveuni is actually its lava flows, which are exceptionally hot (940-1125 degrees Celsius).
+Unlike many other volcanoes, the largest hazard from Taveuni is actually its lava flows, which are exceptionally hot (940–1125°C).
 Because Taveuni is heavily forested, fires can spread fast and easily, but mainly the southern flank of the island will be directly affected by the lava.